 I never know how it’s going to go with Margaret Atwood.
 The Handmaid’s Tale was excellent.
 Oryx and Crake was not.
-Unfortunately, this book falls on the lower end of the spectrum.
+Unfortunately, this book falls on the Oryx and Crake end of the spectrum.

 I love books that weave together multiple plot lines.
-This one incorporates stories from Iris and Laura’s childhood, narration of Iris as an old woman in the present, chapters from Laura’s posthumously published book, and saved newspaper clippings.
-The promise was there.
+This one incorporates stories from Iris and Laura’s childhood, narration by Iris as an old woman in the present, chapters from Laura’s posthumously published book, and saved newspaper clippings.
+The elements were all there.
 I thought I’d like it.

 "Ten days after the war ended, my sister Laura drove a car off a bridge..."

 More than fifty years on, Iris Chase is remembering Laura's mysterious death.
 And so begins an extraordinary and compelling story of two sisters and their secrets.
 Set against a panoramic backdrop of twentieth-century history, The Blind Assassin is an epic tale of memory, intrigue and betrayal...